PurdueAF/purdue-af/docs/source/guide-cern-eos.rst

-Enabling access to CERN EOS
+How to enable access to CERN EOS
 ============================

 Access to `CERNBox <https://cernbox.cern.ch>`_ (CERN EOS storage) can be enabled in the Purdue Analysis Facility